fosskers/aura/DESIGN.md

 in present tense, as in, "Aura does this" even if at the time of writing those features aren't implemented yet.
 This is to ensure that the document can act as a reference for Aura's behaviour post-release.

+## Mission Statement
+Aura is a cross-distribution package manager for GNU/Linux systems.<BR>
+It is based around a distribution-specific Hook system for custom build/install behaviour, while maintaining a custom interface across all distros.
+Aura itself provides:

+- Dependency management.
+- Package downloading.
+- Package-state backups/restoration.

+Aura's authors recognize that [attemping to create universal standards can be problematic](http://www.xkcd.com/927/), but that is precisely why Aura exists.
+By having a unified interface over multiple packaging standards, users can transition between distributions more easily, and distribution developers can avoid reinventing the wheel by writing their own package management software.

+## MOST OF WHAT IS BELOW IS ARCH SPECIFIC.
+NEEDS TO BE REWORKED.

 ## Requirements
 ### Functional Requirements